paulgovan/QRAGadget/README.md

 To specify the bins for the color palette, click *Number* to select the total number of bins or *Cuts* to select both the number and the actual cut values for each bin.

 Finally, there is an option to disaggregate the raster layer and create a new one with a higher resolution (smaller cells) while also locally interpolating between the new cell values (smoothed cells).
-To disaggregate the raster layer, check **Smooth**, and then enter the number of cells to disaggregate.
+To disaggregate the raster layer, enter the number of cells to disaggregate.

-For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection, but check **Smooth** and enter 5 as the number of cells to disaggregate:
+For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection, but enter 5 as the number of cells to disaggregate:

 ![Raster Page](https://github.com/paulgovan/QRAGadget/blob/master/inst/images/raster.PNG?raw=true)